 Like MacBooks and Windows laptops, Chromebooks are portable devices based on Chrome OS.
 It is an OS that runs in a browser.
 Vastly different from Windows or Mac computers but has plenty of app support.
 Essentially Chromebooks are not designed to carry out heavy workloads.

-If the workload is centered around a web browser, the Chromebook will do a fine job executing them.
+If the workload concerns a web browser, the Chromebook will do a fine job executing them.
 But when it comes to app-specific tasks with heavy workloads, it is best to steer clear of Chromebooks.

 How to Unblock Websites on School Chromebooks?

-Chromebook are powerful devices targeted toward school and college students.
+Chromebook is powerful devices targeted toward school and college students.
 It is an easy-to-manage and portable device.

 If you have purchased one, you may have noticed that some websites are blocked by default on this device, which you may regularly use for your work.
-It will create a problem with your work unless you unblock the desired websites.
+Unless you unblock the desired websites, it will create a problem with your work.

 So, is it possible to unblock websites on a school Chromebook?

 Well, it is possible to unblock the websites on a school Chromebook.
-There are two definite ways to do it from the Chromebook settings and a third-party application.
+There are few ways to do it from the Chromebook settings and a third-party application.
 We will show the steps for both.

 Unblock Websites on School Chromebooks from Settings